sghpjuikit/player/app/documentation/README.md

 The main window has a designated icon in its header.
 Using this icon, it is possible to make any window main window.
 There is always exactly one main window at any time.

-When the application is stopped, necessary settings and application state (like all windows and their content) is saved so it can be restored on the next application start.
+When the application is stopped, necessary settings and application state (like all windows and their content) is saved, so it can be restored on the next application start.

 ## Privacy & Security

-This application tries to be as private/secure as possible within reason and is certainly less invasive then majority of apps you already use.
+This application tries to be as private/secure as possible within reason and is certainly less invasive than the majority of apps you already use.
 But it may not run with 0 trace and, as everything else, may be exploited.

 The application is developed as to follow certain privacy/security policies as well as complete transparency about